Akshitmalik392007/Akshit-HTML-AIML1/README.md

 # Akshit-HTML-AIML1
-This is my personal repository and i will clear my sll doubts here
+This is my personal repository and i will clear my all doubts here